Swami (band): 2007–2009: Equalize

 In March 2007, an update was made to Swami's website, containing details of the forthcoming album and revealed that it would feature many guest appearances including Pras of the Fugees, Boostylz, Lady Ru, French rappers Asuivre, South African vocalist Ishmael, MC Spee from the band Dreadzone, Yam Boy and more.

 It was later announced that Swami's 2007 release was to be named Equalize and would be out in the fall following a tour including Wychwood and Glastonbury festivals.

 BBC Radio 1 premièred "Hey Hey", the first single from Equalize on 14 August.
 After this, Radio 1 DJ Bobby Friction announced that Swami would soon be performing an exclusive live session at Maida Vale.
 The session was recorded and broadcast at the end of September and featured many new songs from Equalize and guest appearances from some of the featured artists including Boostylz, MC Spee and Ishmael Ghetto Ruff.

 Equalize was released in the UK on 24 September, and in mid November a music video began rotating for "Hey Hey".

 In December 2007, Swami announced that they had signed a new record deal with Virgin/EMI and would soon be releasing Equalize in India and South Asia.
 The major label release is a new version including bonus tracks, one of them being an all-new version of the track "Electro Jugni" featuring Swedish popstar DeDe Lopez.

 In January 2008, Swami won the Album of the Year award on DesiHits, and were nominated for three awards (Best Album, Best Producer and Best Underground Act) at the 2008 UK Asian Music Awards.
 Diamond (DJ Swami) was awarded the Best Producer award, but could not attend the event, so S-Endz, Liana and Bobby Panesar accepted the award on his behalf.

 In February 2008, Swami appeared on the UK TV show Desi DNA on BBC 2 and performed "Ching" and "Electro Jugni".
 The performance of "Electro Jugni" was also the début of Swami's new vocalist Liana.
 The video to "Electro Jugni" was shot a few weeks later.

 In June 2008, Swami revealed a forthcoming digital EP of Electro Jugni/She's Mine.
 Both songs are new versions, "Electro Jugni" is a new Punjabi and Hindi version, and "She's Mine" is an all-new English version of the song.
 Both songs feature new vocals from Sups, S-Endz and Liana.
 The EP was eventually released on 9 March 2009.

 In August 2008, Swami's "Hey Hey" music video received its Canadian première at Toronto's FILMI South Asian Film Festival, as part of FILMI's début music video night programmed by Deejay Ra.

 The video for "Electro Jugni" was premièred on the DesiHits website on 23 October 2008.

 A trailer for the music video to "She's Mine" appeared in March 2009, but the full video was not released.

+In 2024, a deluxe version of the Equalize album was released to Spotify containing 11 bonus tracks.